IFI Members in the News

 Kyong-Mi Chang, M.D.

-Appointed Associate Dean for Research at the Phildaelphia Veteran Affairs Medical Center (PVAMC)
+Appointed Associate Dean for Research at the Philadelphia Veteran Affairs Medical Center (PVAMC)

 Greg Sonnenberg, Ph.D.